 Do this even if there are no signs of discomfort or poisoning.
 You may need urgent medical attention.

-If you take several yellow active tablets at once, you may feel sick or vomit or may bleed from the vagina.
+If you take several pink active tablets at once, you may feel sick or vomit or may bleedfrom the vagina.
 Even girls who have not yet started to menstruate but have accidentally taken this medicine may experience such bleeding.

-While you are taking ROSALEE
+While you are taking this medicine